Among the multitude of choices on the market, all lenses are NOT created equal.

 The right lenses for you will depend on your prescription, lifestyle, work, and leisure activities.
 We will help you select the optimum combination of lens and coating options to give you the best vision possible.

-For example, after age 40, most adults develop a condition known as presbyopia, which is manifested by blurred vision at normal reading distances and results in an instinctive habit of holding reading material farther and farther away.
+After age 40, for example, most adults develop a condition known as presbyopia, which is manifested by blurred vision at normal reading distances and results in an instinctive habit of holding reading material farther and farther away.
 Reading, bifocal, trifocal, and state-of-the-art progressive lenses compensate for this and other natural visual changes.

 Additional lens coating options and blue-light filters can minimize reflections and eyestrain for crisper vision in all lighting situations, provide protection against scratches, and maximize the ability to keep your lenses clean.